Chief Minister of Mizoram

 The chief minister of Mizoram is the chief executive of the Indian state of Mizoram.
 As per the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Mizoram Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Chief Minister also serves as Leader of the House in the Legislative Assembly.

 Since 1972, five people from four parties have served as chief minister of Mizoram; the inaugural officeholder was Ch.
 Chhunga.
 Lal Thanhawla of the Indian National Congress has the longest incumbency of over 21 years in 5 terms.
 The current incumbent is Lalduhoma of the Zoram People's Movement who assumed office on 8 December 2023.